plone/guillotina/docs/source/applications.md

 ## Initialization

-Creating the `plone.server` entry point only tells `plone.server` that your application is available to be used.
+Creating the `guillotina` entry point only tells `guillotina` that your application is available to be used.
 Your `config.json` file will also need to provide the application name in the `applications` array for it to be initialized.